A New Lenox man who pleaded guilty to drunken driving earlier this year was charged again after a traffic stop in Frankfort.

 Frankfort Police Commander Kevin Keegan said an officer saw Boettcher weaving in his white Ford Mustang at 3:26 a.m.
 Saturday, Nov.
 26. The officer followed Boettcher and pulled him over in the 11000 block of Route 30.

 The officer then learned that Boettcher was driving with a suspended license because of a previous DUI arrest.
 According to Will County Court records, Boettcher was sentenced to one year supervision and fined for a Dec.
 8, 2010 DUI arrest.
-He was also charged with driving under the influence Jan.
-5 in Frankfort.
+He was also in Frankfort.

 "That's what constitutes the aggravated DUI charge, because of the previous arrest," Keegan said.